-Phase 1 will rely on the traditional Design-Bid-Build approach to deliver the contract (the widening of the Harvard Street and Medford Street railroad bridges and the demolition of 21 Water Street).
-The date for construction of this phase to start is late fall 2012.
+Phase 1 will rely on the traditional Design-Bid-Build approach to deliver the contract for the widening of the Harvard Street and Medford Street railroad bridges and the demolition of 21 Water Street.
+As noted above, the contract award is anticipated in December, with the NTP and construction start of Phase 1 slated for winter 2012/2013.